Hall of Fame Card Spoilers & Expansion Guide

 Year of the Mammoth Announcement Blog

-When this new Standard year began, three more cards were added to the Hall of Fame:
+When this new Standard year began on April 12th 2018, three more cards were added to the Hall of Fame:

 Coldlight Oracle is becoming exclusive to Wild for several reasons.
 It offers unusually strong neutral card draw which can be detrimental to class identity.
 Its “downside” can destroy opponent's cards and prevent opponents from playing the deck they built—which in turn limits some designs related to Battlecry and effects that return a minion to hand.
 Taken individually, any one of these reasons might have been enough to prompt a promotion to the Hall of Fame, but when viewed as a whole, we feel that it’s time for Coldlight Oracle to leave Standard play.